 4 Steps to Applying to College Online

-Step 1: Locate and Complete College Applications ONLINE.
+Step 1: Complete the college applications ONLINE.
+College Applications are located on the admissions section of the college website.
 Note any deadlines or early action dates.
 It is a suggested goal to complete college applications by October 31st.
 Make sure to SUBMIT the application once you have completed all parts and double check for accuracy.
 Once the college receives any information from you, they will create a file for your materials.
 Colleges wait to receive all of the application requirements before they will read your application.
 It is the students' responsibility to make sure that all required materials are received.

 Step 4: Track your applications, transcript and tests scores to make sure they were received by the college.